-While the impact from one person may not seem like much, consider the hundreds of people who may follow in your tracks, it certainly can add up… With this in mind we have put together a code of outdoor ethics for cyclists based on the Leave No Trace Seven Principles and cycle savvy backcountry wisdom, that you can use to minimize your impact and help ensure that South Africa’s wild places and trails remain unspoiled for years to come.
+While the impact from one person may not seem like much, consider the hundreds of people who may follow in your tracks, it certainly can add up… With this in mind, whenever we hit the trails, we follow the 7 Leave No Trace Principles to minimize our impact and help ensure that South Africa’s wild places remain unspoiled.

 1. PLAN & PREPARE BEFORE YOU GO